luxmeter/CollectionUtils4J/README.md

-I created this project initially because I thought neither the Java API nor 3rd party libraries as Google Guava or Apache CollectionUtls would provide convenient methods to sort a collection by a user defined (composed-)key.
+I created this project initially because I thought neither the Java API nor 3rd party libraries as Google Guava or Apache CollectionUtls would provide convenient methods to sort a collection by a user defined (composed-)elementAbstraction.

 However, I found out that the Comparator class of the Java API was updated in Java8 (people make still fun of me therefor).
 Theoretically, this project could be removed but I decided against it.